nvitya/hps_fpga/README.md

 So interfacing something to the AXI bus is much more complicated than a traditional ADDRESS, DATA, CSEL, RDEN, WREN bus.

+# Aiding tool: Platform Designer aka.
+QSYS

+In the Quartus at the **Tools** menu can be found the **Platform Designer**.
+With this tool you can add IP cores visually bind them and set their properties.
+When it is ready you can generate the VHDL code from it, which has to be then added to the project.

+The minimal requiremenst for controlling the FPGA LEDS are:
+  - Clock Source (automatically added for new projects)
+  - Arria/Cyclone V Hard Processor System
+  - PIO (Parallel IO) Intel FPGA IP